Symbiosis School for Liberal Arts Admissions 2026

 Correct Answer: 3

-Paramagnetic materials: Have small positive susceptibility
+Paramagnetic materials: small positive susceptibility

-Ferromagnetic materials: Have very large positive susceptibility
+Ferromagnetic materials: very large positive susceptibility

 Hence, the increasing order of susceptibility is: